tomsch420/probabilistic_model/doc/queries.md

 ````

-While common literature describes the mode under a condition, we can omit such a description since we already defined that the conditional distribution is part of the marginal query class.
+While common literature describes the mode under a condition, we can omit such a description since we already defined that the truncated distribution is part of the marginal query class.
 Hence, the mode under a condition is just the chain of the condition and mode methods.

 A common perception of the mode is that it is the single point of highest density, such as in the example below.